Quick Start

 Once the deployment is done, you can either use the CLI to interact with the OpenStack environment, or you can access the Horizon dashboard.

-For the CLI, you can source /root/openrc and then use the openstack CLI.
-For example, if you want to list the networks, you can run the following command:
+For example, if you want to list the networks, you can run the following command (you only need to source the file once):

 $ source /root/openrc